2 min read

 Picasso was using abstraction to distill the bull not down into lines, but into the essence of a bull: all that's left is horns and testicles.
 And indeed, in Spanish culture, a bull represents strength and virility.
 Therefore, when we look at 'The Bull', we see abstraction of an idea at its finest.
 When we look further, we see abstractions all around us: the way we learn, the way we communicate, the way we share ideas.

-Given that purchasing this BAYC ape comes with source files, I made a modern-day twist on Picasso's Bull.
+Given that the BAYC ape came with source files, I made a modern-day twist on Picasso's Bull.
 In 'The Ape - by Bored Picasso', I distill the bored ape into its essence.
 Abstracting away everything else leaves only bored eyes and ape ears.

 Not impressed?
 Neither is the ape.
 And that's the point.